teo-orthlieb/teo-orthlieb.github.io/content/blog/simple_renamer/index.md

 But of course that wasn't the end of it 🙃.
 The assumption that all file name variables are numbers broke a use case that I kept running into: it doesn't work when episode titles are in the file names.
 Additionnaly, a redditor suggested that the program let us edit a real title instead of a template and I liked the idea so a year later I started working on a second version!

 ## The second version
+So in this version, we want the program to be able to recognize title variables such as:

+> [VOSTFR] Some Random Serie - S1E01 - The Beginning (MULTi) 1080p x264.mkv
+[VOSTFR] Some Random Serie - S1E02 - Trouble starts (MULTi) 1080p x264.mkv
+[VOSTFR] Some Random Serie - S1E03 - New Player (MULTi) 1080p x264.mkv
+...

+But on the other hand, we don't want our program to associate unrelated files together just because they have words in common:
+> Big Game Hunter - meme.png
+Game_of_life_installer.msi
+Game of throne - a feast for crows.epub
+...

+So there is a "sensitivity" balance in what gets recognized as a title variable and what is not.
+<small> Unrelated but I had to mention it somewhere: I wrote this version in Rust because that's a cool language I'm learning </small>

+In order to solve this new problem, I changed the template extraction part to something like this:
+1. The user selects a file to batch rename
+2. every other file in the folder is compared to the selected file using [Difflib](https://github.com/DimaKudosh/difflib), giving me a matching score and identifying the fixed and variable parts
+3. if the matching score is greater than 0.6 - an arbitrary sensitivity threshold found empirically - the 2 files are associated
+4. shenaningans are done to unify the multiple rules extracted (this happens if 2 files have a common part by accident such as 2 "episode 01" from different seasons)

+Slap some unit tests for debugging after some tweaking it did work!

+Now the other big change left to do is allow the user to edit a real file name instead of a template with variables.
+The first idea that came to my mind was:
+1. use the inferred template to extract the values of variables on the file name that the user selected
+2. in the new file name given to this file by the user, find those variable values again, to deduce the new template to apply to other file names

+However, in a file name such as:
+`[1080p] Some Random Serie - S1E01 - The Beginning (MULTi.VOSTFR.x264).mkv`
+If the folder only contains season 1 (as if often the case), the 2 variables are "1" for the episode and "The Beginning" for the title.
+The title is fine but the value "1" appears 3 times in the file name!
+So if the user renames this file to this:
+`Some Random Serie - S1E01 - The Beginning.mkv`
+the program has to correctly deduce that the "1" coding the episode number is the 2nd one even though it was the 3rd one in the old file name!